-The project team will collect data from disparate sources and create a visual, accessible social mobility data hub for developing nations.
-This hub will provide a living resource for researchers, policy practitioners, media and the general public to learn more about social mobility in multiple countries.
+The team collected data from multiple sources and created a visual, accessible social mobility data hub for developing nations.
+This hub provides a living resource for researchers, policy practitioners, media and the general public to learn more about social mobility in multiple countries.

 Summer 2017 – Spring 2018

 Visualizing Social Mobility in the Developing World (talk by Casey Pettiford and Hannah Wang), EHDx, April 19, 2018

 Addressing Challenges in Social Mobility Research (poster by Anirudh Krishna, Angela Zoss, Sarah Nolan, Luke LeGrand, Victoria Nneji, Casey Pettiford, Hannah Wang, Maddie Keyes, Mumbi Kanyogo, Sanjeev Dasgupta, Varun Prasad), presented at Bass Connections Showcase, April 18, 2018, and EHDx, April 19, 2018

 This Team in the News